Post Summary: Four Things to Check When SEO Isn’t Moving

 What to Ask Your SEO Provider Before You Pull the Plug

-If you’re three months into an SEO contract right now and you’re seeing zero movement, don’t cancel yet.
+If you’re three months into an SEO engagement and seeing zero movement, don’t cancel yet.
 Ask questions first.
 Specific ones.

 Start with the links.
 Ask them: what kind of links are you building for me?
 And then say: let me see them.

 Are they on dating websites and you sell boat docks?
-Are they on e-commerce sites with high page authority but nothing to do with your industry?
-Is it a niche-relevant backlink — a link from a site that’s related to what you do — or is it just some backlink?
+Are they on high-traffic sites with nothing to do with your industry?
+Is it a niche-relevant backlink, a link from a site that’s related to what you do, or is it just some backlink?
 Because backlinks are not created equal.
 Less is definitely more.
 You want specific links to what you’re doing, not just a whole bunch of links to say that you did a whole bunch of links and you paid all this money for a bunch of links.
 That does not help.

 If the answers are vague, or if the response is another polished report instead of a direct conversation, that tells you something.

-If you’re not sure whether your SEO provider is the problem or the strategy is the problem, there are specific warning signs that point to the company itself — and they’re worth knowing before you sign your next contract.
+If you’re not sure whether your SEO provider is the problem or the strategy is the problem, there are specific warning signs that point to the company itself, and they’re worth knowing before you sign with anyone else.

 That’s not the business owner’s fault.
 But it is their problem.
 And the only way to solve it is to get someone who knows what they’re looking at to open up the walls and tell you what’s going on in there.